-As a result, they miss out on the chance to try different styles of coffee and learn what they truly love to drink.
+Most people stick to their regular coffee and never look to branch out from it.
+As a result, they miss out on the chance to try different styles of coffee and learn what they truly love to drink (Taste of Home).

 This is why it is recommended that you learn about different styles of coffee and how to make it.

 This is the most popular form of coffee next to the standard cup.